home-assistant/home-assistant.io/source/_components/thermostat.heat_control.markdown

 sharing: true
 footer: true
 logo: heat-control.png
-ha_category: Thermostat
+ha_category: Deprecated
 ---

-**This platform has been deprecated in favor of a "climate" platform and will be removed in the future.
+**This platform has been deprecated in favor of a "[climate](/components/climate.generic_thermostat/)" platform and will be removed in the future.
 Please use the climate platform.**

 Heat Control is a thermostat implemented in Home Assistant.
 It uses a sensor and a switch connected to a heater under the hood.
 If the measured temperature is cooler then the target temperature, the heater will be turned on and turned off when required temperature is reached.